 Untreated diabetes is a major health threat.
 To manage it well, you may need to track everything you eat, test your blood sugar, exercise, lose extra weight, take medication as directed, and keep up with your medical appointments.

 Many people don't know that they have diabetes.
 Your doctor should check on whether you do, and if so, help you get both your diabetes and your triglycerides under control.

-If your triglyceride levels are “very high” -- above 500 mg/dL -- you are more likely to get inflammation in your pancreas and liver disease.
+If your triglyceride levels are “very high” -- above 500 mg/dL -- you are more likely to get inflammation in your pancreas.